meysamaghighi/ML-concepts/ml_concepts/ml_notes.md

 - **Recall** = TP / (TP + FN), **how well the model identifies all actual positives**
 - L1 regularization (LASSO): can shrink some weights to zero (feature selection)
 - L2 regularization (RIDGE): shrinks all weights but keeps them small, to make sure not one feature will dominate the others.
-- **Feature scaling** is doen to ensure all features contribute equally, preventing some larger ranges from dominating.
+- **Feature scaling** is done to ensure all features contribute equally, preventing some larger ranges from dominating.
 This helps models converge faster and perform better.
 Tree-based models like DT and RF don't require feature scaling.
 Also when using SVMs w/ non-linear kernels, scaling isn't as crucial as in linear models.
 Common ones are:
     - *Min-Max Scaler*: scales features to a specific range.
     - *Standard Scaler*: transform features to have a mean of 0 and a standard deviation of 1.
 - **Bagging** = Bootstrap Aggregating